Builder68/OpenEarlyMacsRAMexpansion/README.md

 It has been tested so far on a Macintosh 512K with Mac Plus/512Ke ROMs, and also with the *ROM-INATOR* board installed concurrently.

-*Attention: For use concurrently with the ROM-INATOR, its ROM image needs to be [patched](https://68kmla.org/bb/index.php?threads/early-macintosh-home-brew-4mb-memory-upgrade-board-development.47308/post-544271) before installing this board or any other RAM upgrade*
+*Attention: Due to the way the ROM-INATOR board determines the Mac model it's installed on (Mac Plus or Mac 512K), its ROM image needs to be [patched](https://68kmla.org/bb/index.php?threads/early-macintosh-home-brew-4mb-memory-upgrade-board-development.47308/post-544271) before installing this RAM expansion board or any other RAM upgrade.*

 ## KEY FEATURES